naoaki011/mt-plugin-booter/README.md

 ## Author

-this plugin initially created by Chris Hall who was lead Movable Type QA engineer at the time.
+This plugin initially created by Chris Hall who was lead Movable Type QA engineer at the time.
 Additional development and cleanup by:

 * Steve Cook (http://github.com/snark)